Skip to content

 Implementation: RocksDbMetadata

-• Backing store: RocksDB with one column family metadata.
+• Backing store: RocksDB column family metadata

-• Location: Configured via storage.meta_dir (default ./meta).
+• Location: storage.meta_dir (default ./meta)

-• Serialization: JSON for all values (human-inspectable with RocksDB tools).
+• Serialization: JSON values

 Key schema